Learn how to cook long-grain rice like pasta. It's perfect every time and ready in less than 20 minutes! You'll love this al dente rice!

 But if you've found yourself disappointed by mushy, clumpy, crunchy or watery rice, read on.
 I'm going to explain how to cook long-grain rice like pasta, with a little shortcut.

-There’s no need for precise measuring nor fancy equipment.
-If you’ve got a pot, a stove, a slotted spoon and a colander (that’s an affiliate link), you’re good.
-(But it helps to measure your rice so you know you’ll have enough.)
+If you've got a pot, a stove, a slotted spoon and a colander (affiliate link), you're good.
+(But it helps to measure your rice so you know you'll have enough.)

 - Pour the rice into your pot.
 (This is a little shortcut, instead of starting with a pot of water.)

 2. Cover the rice with hot water, until the water is two inches above the grains.